paulfoley/Udacity_Nanodegree-Data_Analyst/Research_Article-Parse/README.md

-# Data Extract - Research Articles
+# Project - Research Articles

 In the academic community, especially the medical community, research is paramount.
 We'll be using a research article from [BioMed Central](https://www.biomedcentral.com/) to parse relevant data from the paper.

 ## Project Overview

-In this project, we're curious who are the authors of the research article?
-We'll use code to parse the paper, provided by [BioMed Central](https://www.biomedcentral.com/), and get the authors as well as get their email addresses.
+In this project, we're curious who are the authors of a research article.
+We'll use code to parse the paper, provided by [BioMed Central](https://www.biomedcentral.com/), and get the authors as well as get their email addresses so we can potentially send them follow up questions.

 ## Getting Started